graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Open the controller that wraps around the repository.
 Use the `Generate Tests` source action.
 * Take a look through the generaterd tests.
+The tests are only a starting point.
 * WHat could be improved?
 What features would you like to see added?
 Please make notes.

 ## Use Visual VM from within VS Code